JackDerksen/tmux/README.md

 # tmux_config

 My custom Catppuccin-themed Tmux config, designed to pair perfectly with my [Neovim config](https://github.com/JackDerksen/viis-lazyvim).
 Inspired by Dreams Of Code and DevOps Toolbox.
-Requires tpm for packages, and a nerd font if you want icons.
-There are two styles in the tmux.conf file, un-comment whichever you prefer!
+Requires tpm for packages, and a [nerd font](https://www.nerdfonts.com/) if you want icons.

 <img width="1919" alt="Tmux 3" src="https://github.com/JackDerksen/tmux/assets/78124447/9d941d05-b1ab-4ec2-9597-3f56627cb579">

 The leader key is set to `ctrl + space`, the only correct option.